-Underwriting is the process that describes how a customer is reviewed, evaluated, approved, rejected or modified for an insurance policy.
-According to the WebCE, underwriting factors will determine the life insurance premiums.
-These factors include safe driving, health conditions and age.
+Underwriting is the process of reviewing, evaluating, approving, rejecting, or modifying a customer for an insurance policy.
+Underwriting factors, according to the WebCE, will determine life insurance premiums.
+These variables include safe driving, health, and age.

--Additional tests if warranted such as cognitive tests for dementia
+- If necessary, additional tests such as cognitive tests for dementia.

-Investigative consumer reports provide information that may be used to find out more about the lifestyle of the applicant.
-However, the applicant must be informed of the procedure and provided with those contacted.
-The Medical Information Bureau is another source that underwriters use to determine eligibility.
+Investigative consumer reports provide information that can be used to learn more about the applicant’s lifestyle.
+However, the applicant must be informed of the procedure and given the names of those who have been contacted.
+Underwriters also consult the Medical Information Bureau to determine eligibility.